 THE QA ENGINEERING SOLUTION

 AccelOne engineered and implemented a complex, semi-automated testing procedure to ensure an exhaustive review of the client’s trading software platform.
-Our team executed the plan in three phases:
+Our software development company executed the plan in three phases:

 - Preparation: The team collaborated with the client to establish a complete understanding of the trading platform and existing documentation.
 They then identified the critical points that would be investigated in the testing phase.